 Main Workspace and Menu Bar

 These are two of the most fundamental features of Revu.
 The Main Workspace — where your documents appear — can be customized to suit your workflows.

-The Menu bar is where most of Revu’s functions and settings can be accessed and customized:
+The Menu bar is where most functions and settings within Revu can be accessed and customized:

 - Use Presentation Mode to share your documents in meetings.

 - Learn where everything is arranged in the new Menu bar.

 The Navigation bar provides different options for viewing and interacting with your documents.